timpowellgit/healthcare-rag/README.md

 **Follow-Up Question Generation:** Based on the final answer and conversation context, the system can also generate relevant follow-up questions to guide the user or explore related topics. *(Handled by `FollowUpQuestionsGenerator`)*

+**Prompt Management (Jinja2 Templates):** LLM interactions for various tasks (clarification, decomposition, evaluation, generation, validation, follow-ups) are driven by prompts defined in external template files located in the `prompts/` directory.
+These files use the Jinja2 templating engine, allowing for dynamic prompt construction based on runtime data.  *(Managed by the `PromptManager` class)*

 **Conceptual Data Flow:**

 The following diagram illustrates a simplified, *conceptual* linear flow, highlighting the sequential dependencies between components if they were executed strictly one after another.
 This contrasts with the actual concurrent, speculative execution shown in the diagram further below, which aims for faster results when possible.